 Points of interest and Catholic lore

-At the time of Jesus, women were not considered to be reliable witnesses in a court of law.
+During Jesus' time, women were not considered reliable witnesses in a court of law.

-The burial practices of the time required that the body be anointed with spices, but Jesus had been buried in haste before the Sabbath, so the women are now returning at the first opportunity to complete the process of his burial rites.
+The burial practices of the time required that the body be anointed with spices; however, Jesus had been buried in haste before the Sabbath, so the women returned at the first opportunity to complete the process of his burial rites.

-The Jewish Sabbath runs from sunset on Friday night to sunset on Saturday night, so the dawn of Sunday morning (the first day of the week) was when this action could take place.
+The Jewish Sabbath runs from sunset on Friday night to sunset on Saturday night, so the dawn of Sunday morning (the first day of the week) was when this action could occur.

-The first witnesses to the resurrection are women.
-This echoes the faith demonstrated by Mary at the beginning of Luke’s Gospel, when she says ‘yes’ to God’s plan for her.
+The first witnesses to Jesus' resurrection are women.
+This echoes the faith that Mary demonstrated at the beginning of the Gospel of Luke, when she says ‘yes’ to God’s plan for her.

 Exploring the Word

-Spend some time reading over the many Scripture texts used in the past three days, especially those of the Easter Vigil liturgy, which trace the relationship between God and God’s people.
-The first three tell the story of creation, the promise to Abraham and the deliverance of Israel from bondage.
-The extracts from the prophets give voice to God’s love for God’s people.
+Spend some time reading the many Scripture texts that have been used in the past three days—especially those of the Easter Vigil liturgy, which trace the relationship between God and his people.
+The first three texts recount the story of creation, the promise to Abraham and the deliverance of Israel from bondage.
+The extracts from the prophets give voice to God’s love for his people.
 The New Testament readings reflect on the final and definitive act of God—the passing over of Jesus from death to life and our sharing in this mystery through baptism.
-These are the ‘mighty works’ of God on behalf of the people.
+These are the ‘mighty works’ of God done on behalf of the people.

 What ‘mighty works’ has God done for you?

-As you read through and discuss the texts, identify the dominant motifs and major themes.
+As you read and discuss the texts, identify the dominant motifs and major themes.

 Which of the readings speak most clearly to you at this moment?
 Why?

-What connections can you make between what has just happened to you and what is spoken of in the readings?
+What connections can you make between what has just happened to you and what is described in the readings?

 How did you celebrate your new life with family and friends after the events of the Easter Vigil?
 Share your experiences.